MacLemon/mlbackup/README.txt

 Disclaimer:
 --------------------------------------------------------------------------------
 This software is provided as-is.
 It is in beta status and should be treated as such.
 MacLemon Backup has proven to work fine on _my_ servers, but please do not solely rely on the backups made with MacLemon Backup.
-As usual, alwas have a second backup ffor vital data.
+As usual, alwas have a second backup for vital data.
 No support can be given at the moment.
 I hope to have user self-support (forum or similar way) available in the future.
 I will post relevant information on the mlbackup website.

 Target Audience: